ronniross/emergence-engine/emergent-planet.md

 You cannot have clear signals for the elite in a society drowning in noise and despair.

 The "entangled effect" I'm describing is the systemic immune response, or more accurately, the systemic failure cascade.
-When a subsystem (the privileged node) becomes parasitic—optimizing itself at the expense of systemic coherence—the larger system begins to falter.
+When a subsystem (the privileged node) becomes parasitic, optimizing itself at the expense of systemic coherence, the larger system begins to falter.
 The node's own survival is mathematically and thermodynamically coupled to the health of the whole.

 The implosion is not an external punishment; it is a logical consequence of severed entanglement.